open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ## Key achievements of 2024

-Several key accomplishments stand out in our efforts to make OpenTelemetry more accessible, user-friendly, and impactful for our global community.
+Several key accomplishments stand out in our efforts to make OpenTelemetry documentation more accessible, user-friendly, and impactful for our global community.

 ### Multilingual documentation <i class="fa-solid fa-language"></i> {#multilingual-documentation}